Back to Blog

 • Answering frequently asked questions about procedures, insurance, and preparation instructions

-• Initial patient intake for new patients, collecting medical history and insurance details
+• Initial patient intake for new patients, collecting AI receptionist for medical practices history and insurance details

 • Prescription refill requests routing to the appropriate clinical staff